 - Language: Choose the language of the touchscreen. - NOTE: Model 3 must be in Park to change the language.
-When you change the language, you experience a brief delay as Model 3 shuts down and restarts the touchscreen. - Voice Recognition Language: Choose the language to be used for voice commands. - Navigation Language: Choose the language used for navigation instructions. - Region Format: Choose a region to define the formatting convention used to display dates (mm dd yy/dd-mm-yy, etc.) and decimal separators (5.123, 5,123, etc.). - Time Format: Choose to display time in 12 or 24 hour format.
+When you change the language, you experience a brief delay as Model 3 shuts down and restarts the touchscreen. - Voice Recognition Language: Choose the language to be used for voice commands. - Navigation Language: Choose the language used for navigation instructions. - Time Format: Choose to display time in 12 or 24 hour format.